SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 The Orphaned Workspaces report displays all the SharePoint Sites, Microsoft Teams, or Microsoft 365 groups in your tenant that don't have an active owner or administrator.

-  * The last owner of those workspaces is either deleted or blocked in Azure Active Directory.
+  * The last owner of those workspaces is either deleted or blocked in Entra ID.

 This report helps manage Microsoft 365 workspaces' health and helps ensure there are no abandoned workspaces in your tenant.